rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 problem where we had a global clause.

-We can apply these local reasonings everywhere we can have an environment -- i.e. when we can write where clauses -- that is inside impls, trait declarations and type declarations.
+We can apply these local reasonings everywhere we can have an environment -- i.e. when we can write where clauses -- that is, inside impls, trait declarations, and type declarations.

 ## Computing implied bounds with `FromEnv`